pjchiou/FARC/README.md

 ## How to use
 In this paragraph, I will explain how to call these functions in our program.
 All you have to prepare is only **cmd**.(command line)
-- Copy all currently in use rules
+- Copy all currently in use rules.

         syntax: FARC -CopyAllRule
     This function help us to backup all currently in use reports which are listed in station.cfg.
 All the reports would be copied to the Input folder.

 - Switch component to new one

-        Syntax: FARC -Change [old macro] [new macro]
-    It equals to alter all the [old macro] string to [new macro] string in report file.
+        Syntax: FARC -Change [old macro] [new macro] It equals to alter all the [old macro] string to [new macro] string in report file.
 The altered file would be save as a new file with same name in output folder.

 - Compile all rule